-When a virtual device is added through the Device Editor, the RADIUS gateway will internally create an instance of the device.
+When a virtual device is added in the Device Editor, the RADIUS gateway creates an internal instance of the device.
 The device will then connect and communicate with the server's API.
-The virtual device can then function as a radio asset, allowing the operator to patch or place the virtual device's radio on a channel for standard operation.
+The virtual device can then function as a radio asset, allowing the operator to patch or place its radio on a channel for standard operation.

-In the example below, four VoIP Devices are created and connected to various VoIP connections. a
+In the example below, four VoIP Devices are created and connected to various VoIP connections.